cosmos/ibc/spec/ics-024-host-requirements/README.md

 A `Key` is a bytestring used as the key for an object stored in state.
 Keys MUST contain only alphanumeric characters and the separator `/`.

 An `Identifier` is a bytestring used as a key for an object stored in state, such as a connection, channel, or light client.
 Identifiers MUST consist of alphanumeric characters only.
+Identifiers MUST be non-empty (of positive integer length).

 Identifiers are not intended to be valuable resources — to prevent name squatting, minimum length requirements or pseudorandom generation MAY be implemented.